 In some countries, we have found this to be the most useful source of accommodation and it is worth doing a price comparison as they often offer better deals than the hotels do themselves.

 This is still our go to app when it comes to navigation and routing as it is by far the most comprehensive.
 We make sure to download the maps for our destination on wifi so that they are available for offline use when we don't have a data connection or want to save data.
-Routing is currently not available if Google Maps thinks it is offline, but there are ways around this if you have a data connection but limit the data usage through a data management app.
+Routing can sometimes be problematic if Google Maps thinks it is offline, but there are ways around this if you have a data connection but limit the data usage through a data management app.
 We also like to use Google Maps to add points of interest to a favourites list such that they are easily visible in a map format.

 An alternative or addition to Google Maps, Maps.Me has the advantage of allowing you to download certain areas or countries for offline use (much smaller files compared to Google Maps and they do not expire) and also allows for offline routing.
 The disadvantage is that it does not yet allow for discerning toll roads but we believe this will soon be available.